blue-freedom-technologies/test-network/README.md

 ## Relay Chain (Private network of trusted validators)

+We should have at least two validators (relay chain nodes) running for every collator (parachain block authoring nodes) on our network.

 ### Node I

 Keys are generated in a **air-gapped computer** that is deliberately separated from the internet for security reasons.
 This means that the computer does not have any physical or wireless connections to any other network that is connected to the internet.